UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM2DemoMachine.md

 The CORC M2 robot model has the following specific methods of interaction:
 - Obtaining current **joint state** (as for any CORC robot): `robot->getPosition()`, `robot->getVelocity()`, `robot->getTorque()`.
-- **Joint level interaction**: `setJointPosition(VM2 q)`, `setJointVelocity(VM2 dq)` and `setJointTorque(VM2 tau)` allow to apply a position, velocity or torque control using an Eigen::vector of length 2.
-An example of the torque control can be found in the `M2CalibState` state.
+- **Joint level interaction**: `setJointPosition(VM2 q)`, `setJointVelocity(VM2 dq)` and `setJointTorque(VM2 tau)` allow to apply a position, velocity or torque control using an Eigen::vector of length 2 in SI units: in this case [m], [m.s-1] and [N] as the joints are modeled as two prismatic ones.
+An example of open-loop force control can be found in the `M2CalibState` state.
 Note the use of `robot->initTorqueControl();` in the `entryCode()` method before applying torque control.
-- Obtaining current **end-effector state**: `robot->getEndEffPosition()`, `robot->getEndEffVelocity()`, `robot->getEndEffForce()`.
-Methods are also provided to obtain the filtered velocity and acceleration (obtained through differentiation and low-pass filtering).
-Additionnaly the pure interaction force at the end-effector, measured by a pair of force sensors can be obtained using the `robot->getInteractionForce()` method.
+- Obtaining current **end-effector state**: `robot->getEndEffPosition()`, `robot->getEndEffVelocity()`, `robot->getEndEffForce()` methods are provided for convenience but given the simplicity of the M2 kinematic, they are equivalent to their joints counterparts.
+Additionnaly the pure interaction force at the end-effector, measured by the pair of force sensors can be obtained using the `robot->getInteractionForce()` method.
 - **End-effector space control** is available using: `setEndEffPosition(VM2 X)`, `setEndEffVelocity(VM2 dX)`, `setEndEffForce(VM2 F)`.
-These methods rely on the `inverseKinematic()` and robot Jacobian `J()` and assumes that the kinematic parameters are correct and that the robot has been calibrated (see `applyCalibration()`).
+These methods require that the robot has been calibrated (see `applyCalibration()`).
 As for their joints counterparts they require the proper use of the corresponding initTorque/Velocity/Position method beforehand.
 The command vectors are expressed in the robot base frame as shown on the picture above.
 An example of the use of the end-effector velocity control is available in the `M2EndEffDemo` state.
+They are also equivalent to their joints counterparts.
 - Finally, the method `setEndEffForceWithCompensation(VM2 F, bool friction_comp=true)` can be used to apply an end-effector force in addition to the **friction compensation**.
 This method relies on the robot model and parameters (friction coefficients).

 See the Doxygen page of the `RobotM2` class for a full list of available methods.